Pre-ECB jitters knock 1% off European stocks | Business

 Pre-ECB jitters knock 1% off European stocks

-European stocks were on course for their biggest decline in three weeks on Wednesday, a day ahead of a European Central Bank meeting that will see policymakers debate a cut in its stimulus.
-The Europe-focussed STOXX 600 index fell 1.3%, tracking overnight losses on Wall Street's benchmark S&P 500 and Asian stocks on worries about the slowing pace of a global economic recovery.
+After hitting a record high in mid-August, the STOXX 600 has hovered below those levels as worries over central bank policies and signs of slowing global growth kept investors on edge.
+Spanish turbine maker Siemens Gamesa fell 8.6%, and was the worst performer on the STOXX 600 after JPMorgan downgraded the stock to a "neutral" rating.

-European stocks were on course for their biggest decline in three weeks on Wednesday, a day ahead of a European Central Bank meeting that will see policymakers debate a cut in its stimulus.
+European stocks marked their biggest decline in three weeks on Wednesday, a day before a European Central Bank meeting that will see policymakers debate a cut in its pandemic-era stimulus program.

-The Europe-focussed STOXX 600 index fell 1.3%, tracking overnight losses on Wall Street's benchmark S&P 500 and Asian stocks on worries about the slowing pace of a global economic recovery.
-Economy-sensitive financial services, auto, oil & gas, and banking stocks were the biggest decliners, down between 1.6% and 1.8%, while travel stocks fell the least.
+The Europe-focused STOXX 600 index fell 1.1%, with automobile stocks leading losses with a 2.2% drop.
+Finnish tyre maker Nokian Tyres was the worst performer in the sector, down 4.4% amid investor disappointment with the firm's new margin targets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)